aosabook/500lines/async-web-server/writeup.md

 			               (not simple-error)) (e)
 			            (error! +500+ ready e)))))))))

 So in that case, we need to grab a `buffer`.
 Either the one associated with this connection, or a fresh one if no associated buffer exists.
 We then `buffer!` input from the `usocket` into its `buffer`.
 If the result of that is `:eof`, we just discard the connection and the buffer, and close the socket from our end.
 If we didn't get back an `:eof`, we need to check a few more conditions.
-If the resulting `buffer` is any of `complete?`, `too-big?`, `too-old?` or `too-needy?`, we remove it from the buffer and connection tables; one way or the other, we're not dealing with more input from this connection (This whould be a bad assumption to make if we were building a websocket server.
+If the resulting `buffer` is any of `complete?`, `too-big?`, `too-old?` or `too-needy?`, we remove it from the buffer and connection tables; one way or the other, we're not dealing with more input from this connection (This would be a bad assumption to make if we were building a websocket server.
 Try to work out what you'd actually want to do in that case).

 If the `buffer` is `too-big?`, we send a `413` error.
 If it's `too-old?` or `too-needy?`, we send a generic `400` error.
 Finally, if it's `complete?`, we try to dispatch to a handler.
 If *that* fails in a way that bubbles up to the `handler-case` clause found here, that means we ran into some execution error along the way, and we need to send a `500` error admitting fault.